danpascu/reload/docs/testing.rst

 Testing
 -------

-To test the code, create a python virtual environment (using python-3.10 or preferably 3.11) and activate it, after which install reload in that virtual environment with the test dependencies and run the test-suite:
+To test the code, create a python virtual environment using python-3.12 and activate it, after which install reload in that virtual environment with the test dependencies and run the test-suite:

 .. code-block:: console

     $ git clone https://github.com/danpascu/reload.git
     $ cd reload
+    $ python3.12 -m venv .venv
-    $ mkvirtualenv reload
+    $ source .venv/bin/activate
-    (reload) $ pip install .[test]
+    (.venv) $ pip install .[test]
-    (reload) $ pytest
+    (.venv) $ pytest

 Demo